yumingchen790419/yumingchen790419.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The collaborative work on exploring the potential of the multimodal LLM on assesing social reciprocity in autism was submitted.
+Submitted collaborative work on exploring the potential of multimodal LLMs in assessing social reciprocity in autism.